 Clinical efficacy

-RECOVERY (randomised evaluation of COVID-19 therapy) collaborative group study in hospitalised adults diagnosed with COVID-19
+RECOVERY (randomised evaluation of COVID-19 therapy) collaborative group trial in hospitalised adults diagnosed with COVID-19

-RECOVERY was a large, randomised, controlled, open-label, multi-centre platform study conducted in the United Kingdom to evaluate the efficacy and safety of potential treatments in hospitalised adult patients with severe COVID-19.
+RECOVERY was a large, randomised, controlled, open-label, multi-centre platform trial conducted in the United Kingdom to evaluate the efficacy and safety of potential treatments in hospitalised adult patients with severe COVID-19.
 All eligible patients received usual care and underwent an initial (main) randomisation.
 Eligible patients for the trial had clinically suspected or laboratory-confirmed SARS-CoV-2 infection and no medical contraindications to any of the treatments.
 Patients with clinical evidence of progressive COVID-19 (defined as oxygen saturation < 92 % on room air or receiving oxygen therapy, and CRP ≥ 75 mg/L) qualified for a second randomisation to receive either intravenous tocilizumab or usual care alone.

 Efficacy analyses were performed in the intent-to-treat (ITT) population comprising 4116 patients who were randomised with 2022 patients in the tocilizumab + usual care arm and 2 094 patients in the usual care alone arm.
 The baseline demographic and disease characteristics of the ITT population were well balanced across treatment arms.
 The mean age of participants was 63.6 years (standard deviation [SD] 13.6 years).
 The majority of patients were male (67 %) and White (76 %).
 The median (range) level of CRP was 143 mg/L (75-982).